philzook58/philzook58.github.io/_drafts/2020-07-10-Reifying_the_Stack_with_Lenses_Dialectica.markdown

 wordpress_id: 2839
 ---

+Proofs going down counterexamples comin back
+Over approximations going down, countexamples coming back CEGIS - consider that i used generators in my python interval thing Generators are on the spectrum of control flow with lens.
+Lazy abstraction refinement

+This also seems similar to my concolic execution thing Now it's abstract interpoetation going forward, counterexamples comin back

 Basically an error monad of a kind. contract :: (a -> b) -> (a -> Blame b) data Blame = InvalidPre | InvalidPost | Good b